QuintineSol/DE-assignment2/README.md

 # Data Engineering - Assignment 2

 ## Pipeline 1
+- Use-case: Which goalie performs the best in shootouts for each team between 2000 and 2011?
+- Visualisation: table
+    - column 1: team name
+    - column 2-4: name of best goalie 1, 2 and 3

+## Pipeline 2
 - Use-case: How many award-winning coaches are in the top three ranked teams each year?
 - To what extent do award-winning coaches contribute to team optimal performance.
 - Visualisation: histogram with different colours
     - x-axis: teams
     - y-axis: amount of awards - one colour per category

-## Pipeline 2
+## ALternatives
-- Use-case: Which goalie performs the best in shootouts for each team between 2000 and 2011?
+Which three coaches were best for each team over the years?
-- Visualisation: table
-    - column 1: team name
-    - column 2-4: name of best goalie 1, 2 and 3
-    - column 5-7: name of best player 1, 2 and 3

 # Setting up the project
-STEP 1: Add the datasets to your GCS data bucket.
+STEP 1: Add the datasets to a GCS bucket.

 STEP 2: Create a dataset in BigQuery.
 - Dataset ID: assignment2.